ed-curran/TrustBox/packages/trustbench/README.md

 # TrustBench

+TrustBench helps you build and publish trust infrastructure such as trust frameworks, and the pieces need to participate in a trust framework.

+You can
+* Describe your infrastructure as a model, which can consist of multiple entities.
+* Build that model for different environments by providing environment specific values (e.g. origins and dids)
+* Have trustbench handle generating identifiers like DIDs, and signing VCs for entities you own (`veramo` and `web5` are supported).
+TrustBench will remember identifiers between builds.
+* Publish your infrastructure with multiple strategies (currently `filesystem` suitable for hosting on webservers, and DWN)

+## Motivation
 The HomebuyingUK demo consists of 3 entities, 2 of which publish trust establishment docs, all of which need did configuration docs.
 These resources have to reference each others dids, and reference their own topic schemas.